Aug. 27, 2021

 For Immediate Release

 Waterloo – Ontario elementary and secondary school students return to class on Tuesday, Sept.
-3. University and college students also return to class next week.
+7. University and college students also return to class that week.
 Classes at Wilfrid Laurier University begin on Thursday, Sept.
-5.
+9.

-Laurier has several experts available to speak about topics related to returning to school.
+Wilfrid Laurier University has many experts available to speak about topics related to returning to school.

-Danielle Law, associate professor in Laurier’s Youth and Children’s Studies and Psychology programs, is an expert on cyberbullying and responsible Internet use.
+Danielle Law, associate professor in Laurier’s Youth and Children’s Studies and Psychology programs, is an expert on cyberbullying, associated mental health concerns and responsible internet use.
 Law’s research examines how children and adolescents develop cognitively and socio-emotionally as they interact and socialize using technologies.
 Read more about her research.
 Contact: firstname.lastname@example.org

 Christine Neill is an associate professor in the Department of Economics at the Lazaridis School of Business and Economics.
 She is an expert on the economics of education and higher education policy in Canada, including university financing and student loan policies.
-She is also studying how parents’ education affects their children’s educational decisions, and how the switch to full-day kindergarten in Ontario's French language schools affected parents' work outside the home.
-Contact: email@example.com or 519.884.0710 x2469.
+She is also studying how parents’ education affects their children’s education decisions, and the switch to full-day kindergarten in Ontario's French language schools affected parents’ work outside the home.
+Contact: email@example.com

-Steve Sider, associate professor in the Faculty of Education, coordinator of the International Education Studies program and director of the Centre for Leading Research in Education, a university research centre focused on issues related to education across the lifespan.
+Steve Sider is a professor in the Faculty of Education, coordinator of the International Education Studies program and director of the Centre for Leading Research in Education, a university research centre focused on issues related to education across the lifespan.
 He is an expert in school leadership and special education, as well as comparative and international education.
 He is currently studying how school principals support students with special education needs in Canada, as well as inclusive education practices in both Canada and Ghana.
 For the past few years, he has also been involved in the Educator and Leadership Institute, designed to build the teaching and leadership capacity in schools in Haiti.
 Read more about his research.
-Contact: firstname.lastname@example.org or 519.884.0710 x2832.
+Contact: firstname.lastname@example.org

 – 30 –